warunsinx/durin-L2-sub-ens/README.md

    Explanations:

-   - `REGISTRY_ADDRESS`: Address of the deployed NFTRegistry contract
+   - `REGISTRY_ADDRESS`: Address of the NFTRegistry contract
-   - `USD_ORACLE_ADDRESS`: Oracle for USD to L2 native currency conversion (find at [Chainlink Data Feeds](https://data.chain.link/feeds))
+   - `USD_ORACLE_ADDRESS`: Oracle address for USD/L2 currency conversion ([Chainlink Data Feeds](https://data.chain.link/feeds))
-   - `MIN_CHARS` and `MAX_CHARS`: Minimum and maximum allowed characters for names
+   - `MIN_CHARS` and `MAX_CHARS`: Minimum and maximum characters allowed for names
-   - `MAX_FREE_REGISTRATIONS`: Maximum number of free names one wallet can register
+   - `MAX_FREE_REGISTRATIONS`: Free name limit per wallet
-   - `MIN_COMMITMENT_AGE` and `MAX_COMMITMENT_AGE`: Used for lockups to prevent two wallets from claiming the same name (in seconds).
-It is fine to use the defaults if you are unsure.
+   - `MIN_COMMITMENT_AGE` and `MAX_COMMITMENT_AGE`: Lockup times (in seconds) to prevent multiple claims on the same name.
+The defaults are ok if you are unsure.
    - `MIN_REGISTRATION_DURATION` and `MAX_REGISTRATION_DURATION`: Minimum and maximum duration a wallet can own a name (in seconds)
-   - `CHAR_AMOUNTS`: Pricing for different name lengths (in USD per second, 18 decimal places).
-See the Notes at the bottom of the page for a complete explanation.
+   - `CHAR_AMOUNTS`: Pricing for names by length (in USD/second, 18 decimal precision).
+See the Notes at the bottom of the page for an in depth explanation.

-   Note: All parameters except `MIN_COMMITMENT_AGE` and `MAX_COMMITMENT_AGE` can be changed later by calling the appropriate function on a block explorer.
+Note: Except for commitment ages, these parameters can be modified later via the contract.

 5. **Deploy NFTRegistrar contract**